microsoft/playwright/docs/src/browsers.md

 }
 ```

-Run tests on multiple browsers:
+Run tests on multiple browsers and make it based on the environment variable `BROWSER`:

 ```java
 import com.microsoft.playwright.*;